ng-Classic/ng-classic/aio/content/guide/typed-forms.md

 ## `FormGroup` and `FormRecord`

-Angular Classicprovides the `FormGroup` type for forms with an enumerated set of keys, and a type called `FormRecord`, for open-ended or dynamic groups.
+Angular Classic provides the `FormGroup` type for forms with an enumerated set of keys, and a type called `FormRecord`, for open-ended or dynamic groups.

 ### Partial Values